This post is sponsored by iHerb. All opinions are my own.

 - Unroll several sheets of paper towels and cut them into long strips the same height as your jar.
 Loosely roll the strips into one short, fat bundle (much like a roll of toilet paper).
 Just make sure the roll is still small enough to fit through the mouth of your jar.

-- Combine the rose water, essential oils, and all of the remaining wet ingredients in a small bowl.
+- Combine the rose water, essential oils, and all of the remaining wet ingredients in a small bowl or measuring cup.
 Whisk well to combine.

 - Slowly pour the solution over the paper towels, allowing the paper to soak up as much of the solution as possible.
 You want the paper towels to be damp but not dripping wet, so pour out any excess solution pooling at the bottom of the jar.